JCrippen01/Github-setup/README.md

-# Welcome to Justin Crippen's Git Hub.
+# Welcome to Justin Crippen's GitHub.
 Grab a cold one, and make your self at home!

 Currently enrolled in Nashville Software Schools Full Stack Web Developer.